A parameterization of anisotropic Gaussian fields with penalized complexity priors: Precipitation study details

-These correspond to data generated from anisotropic and isotropic models, respectively, using the MAP obtained for the precipitation data in \Cref{results precip} using anisotropic and isotropic PC priors, respectively.
+These correspond to data generated from anisotropic and isotropic models, respectively, using the MAP obtained for the precipitation data in \Cref{results precip} with anisotropic and isotropic PC priors respectively.
 The data is shown in \Cref{fig: simulated data}.

 We then fit the model to the data and calculate the RMSE, CRPS, and DSS scores.
 We repeat this process for $n_y=25,50,100,150,200,400, 600,800,1000$ observations sampled uniformly from the simulated data.
 We repeat this process $100$ times for each $n_y$ and each prior.
 The results are shown in \Cref{fig: Simulation_images-LO_scores-pdf}.
-As can be seen from the plots, the anisotropic model performs better than the isotropic model for less data.
+As can be seen from the plots, the anisotropic model outperforms the isotropic model for smaller datasets.
 However, as the number of observations increases, the scores become almost equal.
 The difference between the anisotropic PC and EG models is less pronounced than in the previous section.